ximenes13/TelPark/README.md

 # 🚗 Telpark Automation Testing

 Automated UI tests using Python, Selenium, and Pytest for core user actions on the [Telpark web application](https://app.telpark.com).
-This project was developed as part of a learning experience for automation tests.
+This project was developed as a learning experience for automation testing.

 ---